benschw/srv-lb/README.md

 	}

-To select a DNS server you can us the value from your system's `resolv.conf` (the default), specify it explicitely when configuring the library, or set it as an ENV variable (e.g. `SRVLB_HOST=127.0.0.1:8600` to connect to a local consul agent) at run time.
+To select a DNS server you can use the value from your system's `resolv.conf` (the default), specify it explicitly when configuring the library, or set it as an ENV variable (e.g. `SRVLB_HOST=127.0.0.1:8600` to connect to a local consul agent) at run time.